Home Articles Golden Oldies Speaking Schedule About Christ or Chaos Links Donations Contact Us

 Saint Stephen of Hungary was able to cooperate with the graces that were won for us by Our Lord on the wood of the Holy Cross and which flow to us through the loving hands of Our Lady to convert an entire nation.
 Those graces, my friends, are no less powerful or efficacious as they were a millennium ago.
 We have the means available to us to plant the seeds for the conversion of the United States of America to the Catholic Faith.
 We have the means to plant the seeds to realize the day when a Catholic bishop will be proclaiming the glories of Christus Rex esto perpetua.

-Relying upon the patronage of Our Lady of Guadalupe, inspired by such great exemplars of Christ the King as Saint Stephen of Hungary, careful to fulfill Our Lady's Fatima Message in our own lives (yesterday was the First Saturday of September, you know), we can win souls--and the soul of this very nation--for Christ the King and for Mary our Immaculate Queen.
+Relying upon the patronage of Our Lady of Guadalupe, inspired by such great exemplars of Christ the King as Saint Stephen of Hungary, careful to fulfill Our Lady's Fatima Message in our own lives, praying as many Rosaries each day as our states in life permit as we offer ourselves each day to the Most Sacred Heart of Jesus through her Sorrowful and Immaculate Heart, we can win souls--and the soul of this very nation--for Christ the King and for Mary our Immaculate Queen.

 What are we waiting for?